sudorook/bmDCA/README.md

 then mapped to the integer corresponding to their position in the string, minus one.
 The gap symbol is mapped to 0, A is mapped to 1, etc...

-To generate a sequence weight file, you can use the provided `process_msa` tool bundled in bmDCA.
-Instructions are in a subsequent section.
+Output will be contained in the output folder specified or ones current working directory if not.
+An explanation of what each file is and the format by which data is stored will be provided in a later section.

-__Important:__ The MSA processing function does not handle gaps represented by '.' characters.
+__Important:__ Due to the sheer number of parameters being trained versus the number of sequences as input, there is a very substantial.
+To help keep track of overfitting at each step of the inference loop, bmDCA will by default split out 100 (by default) effective sequences chosen at random to use as a validation set.
+Overfitting becomes more severe as the difference in sequence energy between the training and validation set increases.

-#### Example 1: run from FASTA file
+#### Example 1: Run from FASTA file

 To learn a FASTA-formatted multiple sequence alignment (with re-weighting) and a config file: